 Sonoco Products Company - Supplier Standards

-Sonoco’s strategic mission statement is to be the global leader in providing customer- preferred packaging solutions to selected value-added segments, where we expect to be either number one or two in market share.
-Shareholder return, customer and employee satisfaction, commitment to excellence, integrity, environmental stewardship and a safe workplace will continue to be the hallmarks of our culture.
+Be the global leader in providing customer-preferred packaging solutions to selected value-added segments, where we expect to be either number one or two in market share.
+Shareholder return, customer and employee satisfaction, commitment to excellence, integrity, environmental stewardship, and a safe workplace will continue to be the hallmarks of our culture.

-Since the conduct of our suppliers can be a direct reflection on Sonoco and our reputation, we require that our suppliers, and any of their contractors, meet the standards as detailed below.
-Sonoco shall work with suppliers to implement and at our discretion monitor these standards through on-site audits.
+Since the conduct of our suppliers can be a direct reflection on Sonoco and our reputation, we require that our suppliers, and any of their contractors, accept the Supplier Standards as detailed below prior to conducting business with the Company.
+Sonoco shall work with suppliers to implement and at our discretion monitor these standards through on‐site audits.

 Code of Conduct

-Suppliers shall be aware of, and abide by, the Sonoco Standard Policies on Business Conduct as noted on www.sonoco.com, with special attention towards the sections on anti-trust, illegal payments and retaliation.
-If you need a copy of this code of conduct, please see your Supply Management representative or download here.
+Suppliers shall be aware of, and abide by, Sonoco’s Policies on Business Conduct as noted on www.sonoco.com, with special attention towards the sections on anti-trust, illegal payments and retaliation.
+If you need a copy of this code of conduct, please see your Supply Management representative.

 Sonoco’s focus on sustainability is directly linked to and in support of its mission statement.
 We believe that initiatives around enhancing our reputation, being a strong corporate citizen, providing a good place to work and being a good steward of our environmental resources will make us a stronger, more competitive company, better able to support and satisfy our broad customer base and provide shareholders with average annual double-digit total returns.